 Allows access forward to the ship's galley, port or starboard cargo holds, port or starboard economy berths, and aft to the ship's cargo loader.

-Located port and starboard of the ring corridor, these areas have a maximum ceiling height of 2.29 meters (7ft 6in).
-The holds are designed to transport dozens of cargo pallets, swoops, many car-sized ground vehicles, or several speeders each.
-Each cargo hold has 225 cubic meters of storage space.
-The holds can be loaded from the cargo lift room, or the aft loading rooms.
 The ceilings of the holds have many pull-down hatches equipped with fold-down ladders for accent, to facilitate system repairs, maintenance, and replacement of fuel cells.
-The grill works on the deck of the holds are removable allowing access to the ship's massive repulsorlift systems for repair and maintenance.
+The grill-works on the deck of the holds are removable allowing access to the ship's massive repulsorlift systems for repair and maintenance.

-Within each cargo hold, caution stripes on the floor indicate [NO LOAD] areas to allow passengers and crew access to the escape pods.
-The escape pods are accessed from pull-down hatches in the ceiling equipped with fold-down ladders for accent into the pod.
 A loading lift is also located in this area for use with droids, or other passengers who can not climb a ladder.
 The escape lift is marked with caution stripes, and can lift 1 metric ton in 2 seconds to the escape pod if the emergency mode is used.
+The lift has its own power supply and will function even if the ship's main power core is offline.

 Located port aft or starboard aft of the ring corridor.
 These rooms contain 3 beds (1 normal, 2 bunk), and one tall dresser.
 These rooms are not frequently used for passengers.
 Spacers tend to use them for storage due to the noise and vibration encountered here.
 The single bed can fold up against the wall to make the room suitable to accommodate larger alien races that don’t mind sleeping on the floor.

 Located aft of the ring corridor.
 This area houses the ships main cargo lift.
 The lift's outer sliding door is double sealed and can serve as a fully functioning airlock for space walks or pickup and delivery in a vacuum.
-Rated to safely lift 3 metric tons, the Cargo Lift has access only to the lower deck and under the ship.
+Rated to safely lift 4 metric tons, the Cargo Lift has access only to the lower deck and under the ship.
 The lift can fit containers or objects of a maximum size of 2.24 meters (7ft 4in) wide, by 6 meters (19ft 8in) long, by 2.27 meters (7ft 5in) high.

 Note: Objects of maximum hight limits require specialized loading docks with recessed floors to load containers.
 If loading on a flat surface, the lift's max hight limitation is only 1.68 meters (5ft 6in).

 Located aft of the cargo holds at the ship's " rear fins".
 Ramps from the above deck provide access to the upper docking rings and allow freight to be slid down to the cargo holds.
 When raised, these ramps form the launch track for the escape pods above.
 These rooms also house various mechanicals and consumables tanks that are vital to ship operation and escape pod operation.
+The following standard equipment is installed in this compartment:

 Unless otherwise noted, this deck has a maximum ceiling height of 2.29 meters (7ft 6in) headroom in the cockpit, and docking arms.
 The rest of the upper deck is mostly crawlspaces with little more than 3' of headroom.
 The bulk of the 720’s upper deck store the ship's fuel and consumables.
 Descriptions of its various rooms and compartments are listed below.